 The challenges of Pennsylvania roads, negligence, and vehicle defects are common reasons for Pennsylvania truck accidents.
-If you have been hurt or lost a loved one call the experienced Erie truck accidents lawyers of Purchase, George and Murphey, P.C. today at 877-505-9548 for a free consultation.
+If you have been hurt or lost a loved one, call the experienced Erie truck accident lawyers of Purchase, George and Murphey, P.C. today at 814-833-7100 for a free consultation.

-In March 2010, Reader's Digest listed the "7 Worst Roads in America."
-Not surprisingly, 2 of the top 5 worst roads are located in Pennsylvania.* Many of the interstate, state, county and local roads in our Commonwealth are dangerous, particularly for commercial truckers.
+In March 2010, Reader’s Digest listed the “7 Worst Roads in America.”
+Not surprisingly, two of the five worst roads are located in Pennsylvania.* Many of the interstate, state, county, and local roads in our Commonwealth are dangerous, particularly for commercial truckers.

 Roads Contribute to Pennsylvania Trucking Accidents

 Many of the trucking accidents on Pennsylvania highways could be prevented if truckers recognized and accounted for actual road conditions.
 For example:

 - Many of Pennsylvania’s highway exit ramps curve sharply and the posted speed limits are often greatly reduced.
 When the speed limit is obeyed and care is taken coming around the curves, the likelihood of a tragic accident occurring is greatly reduced.

 - Many of the Commonwealth’s highway on-ramps are short.
 Truckers must carefully allow themselves enough time to merge onto the highway in order to prevent an accident.
 If there is not enough space to merge, then the truck should put on its hazards to alert traffic to the problem while waiting for a safe time to enter the highway.

 - The Commonwealth has many narrow roads that were built for cars and trucks of a different era.
 Truckers must exercise care around other vehicles and allow sufficient space between vehicles to avoid crashes.